g1g122/SeizureDetection/README.md

 A future goal is to accelerate the computation-heavy parts of this algorithm using PyTorch.

+## Disclaimer

+Please note that this is an independent implementation based on my understanding of the original paper, and is not the official code.
+There may be bugs or inconsistencies with the original author's implementation.
+This implementation has not been reviewed or endorsed by the original authors.
+Use at your own risk.

 ## Data & Preliminary Validation

 Due to the difficulty in finding publicly available, continuously recorded iEEG data with precise seizure annotations, the initial validation was performed using two strategies: